-For an SME, however, budgets are a bit tighter.
-It's important to seek out a solution that provides the same level of quality data management as an ERP while taking the entirety of your business into consideration, not just a portion of it.
+For the average small business, however, budgets and in-house tech support staff are limited.
+It's important to seek out a solution that provides the same level of quality data management as an ERP while taking the logistics of your business into consideration.